drshahizan/computer-system/materials/week/week5b.md

 4. **Multi-Core Processor**
 5. **Multicore-Based Processors on Multiprogrammed Workloads**

-Submit the article for approval by [Insert Date].
+Submit the article for approval by [**30 Dis 2024**].
 The selected article must be peer-reviewed, published within the last five years, and relevant to your chosen topic.

----

 ### **Assignment Guidelines**